hometeam

 -Hank Jr

 After over a decade running restaurants in Chicago, Andrew has returned to the Southeast to open a casual, throwback-style joint, inspired by the family gatherings he grew up attending.
 He may be Michelin-starred and a James Beard Award finalist, but Andrew doesn’t care much for formalities.
 Does it taste good?
 That’s what matters.
 His passion for hospitality extends beyond cooking.
-Andrew makes a killer bolognese, will talk your ear off about current events, and loves hanging out with his rescue dog,Huckleberry.
+Andrew makes a killer bolognese, will talk your ear off about current events, and is a new dad to Roux Peaches.

 Born and raised in Savannah, Sophie is back in her hometown after thirteen years in Chicago.
 A musician, writer, and philosophy major, Sophie wants to talk about local alligator sightings, the book you’re reading, and why sharing a meal with loved ones releases dopamine.
 Andrew and Sophie met working in a restaurant in Chicago.
 They’re happy to be home, building something special with the people they love.